LLNL/scr/doc/rst/users/config.rst

 :code:`SCR_CACHE_BYPASS` parameter if not specified.

 Other keys may exist depending on the selected redundancy scheme.
-For :code:`XOR` schemes, the :code:`SET_SIZE` key specifies the minimum number of processes to include in each :code:`XOR` set.
+For :code:`XOR` and :code:`RS` schemes, the :code:`SET_SIZE` key specifies
+the minimum number of processes to include in each redundancy set.
+This defaults to the value of :code:`SCR_SET_SIZE` if not specified.
+For :code:`RS`, the :code:`SET_FAILURES` key specifies
+the maximum number of failures to tolerate within each redundancy set.
+If not specified, this defaults to the value of :code:`SCR_SET_FAILURES`.

 One checkpoint descriptor can be marked with the :code:`OUTPUT` key.
 This indicates that the descriptor should be selected to store datasets